JasonBodzy/CS-490-Project/README.md

 ## Overview
 ### Description
-Crowdsources platform to network and promote local philanthropy events.
+Crowdsourced platform to network and promote local philanthropy events.
 Platform to promote and find events.

 ### App Evaluation
 [Evaluation of your app across the following attributes]